bookofproofs/bookofproofs.github.io/_sources/history/19th-century/franklin.md

 * While at Princeton, Franklin submitted a number of papers on widely different topics which were published in 1921 and 1922.
 * After his year as an instructor at Princeton, in 1922 Franklin went to Harvard University where he was appointed a Benjamin Peirce Instructor.
 * We have not yet mentioned one important outcome of Franklin's time at the Aberdeen Proving Grounds.
-* His friendship with Norbert Wiener led to his meeting Wiener's sister Constance who, like Franklin, was born in 1898.
 * In 1924 Franklin was appointed Instructor in Mathematics at the Massachusetts Institute of Technology.
 * We have already looked at the titles of some of Franklin's papers up to 1922.
 * This is now known as "Franklin's system".